-- Apprenticeship Dates: May 21-July 17.
-During this time, apprentices will participate in the training trip, 2-3 backcountry programs, and one day camp.
-If necessary, we will work with you to find housing between trips and while in the frontcountry.
+- Apprenticeship Dates: May 8-14 and June 26-August 26.
+During this time, apprentices will participate in the Training Trip, 2-3 backcountry programs, and 1-2 day camps.

 - Professional development stipend.
 Appalachian Expeditions will provide up to $250 in professional development funds.
 These funds should be used on wilderness medicine certifications first, but if the apprentice has wilderness medicine certifications they can be used for other professional development opportunities.